Producer Program Guide

 Arm’s Length: An entity is considered Arm’s Length if they are not related, not affiliated persons or otherwise controlled by another member or members.
 Refer to Section 251 of the Income Tax Act (Canada) for the detailed statutory provision for determining arm’s length relationships.
 If you have any questions about whether a supplier meets this requirement, please contact: 1-800-265-9751.

 Available Cost-share: Applicants can apply to receive up to the maximum amount of Available Cost-share that is stated in each Project Category Description.
 Eligible costs for approved projects are reimbursed at the percentage stated.

 CRA Business Number: The CRA Business Number is a unique number the Canada Revenue Agency (CRA) assigns your business as a tax ID.
 It is a nine-digit identifier that is used when dealing with federal, provincial or local governments.

 Farm Business Registration Number (FBRN): All farm businesses in Ontario that gross $7,000 or more annually are required by law to register their farm business with Agricorp.
 More information on the FBRN and allowable exemptions is available from Agricorp.

 Incurred (Cost): A cost for which a business has become liable to pay.

 Merit Assessment Criteria: Applications are assessed using Merit Assessment Criteria, which are specific to each Project Category and which are linked to project objectives.
-A merit-based application review process is used to allocate cost-share funds to projects that best meet the Merit Assessment Criteria.
+Applications that are selected using a merit-based review process are approved on a continuous basis while funds remain available.

 Premises Identification (PID) Number: A PID Number is a unique identifying number assigned to a parcel of land that is associated with agri-food activities.
 In Ontario, premises are identified and registered in the Provincial Premises Registry.
 For more information on applying for a PID Number, go to ontariopid.com.